djagerif/comfort2mqtt/DOCS.md

 If you want to trigger a Remote AWAY_ARM condition you can send the `REM_AWAY_ARM` string to the `comfort2mqtt/alarm/set` topic.
 Below is a quick Automation you can use to arm to REM_ARM_AWAY.

-⚠️ **Note:** Never disarm your security system using insecure MQTT or other insecure connectivity methods.
+⚠️ **Note:** Never disarm your security system using insecure MQTT or any other insecure connectivity method.
 Make sure you use a trusted VPN to connect from the Internet and use MQTT encryption on your local network.

 I've used an input_boolean as my test button below.
 Note that both the MQTT and native Alarm Control Panel methods are shown.
 The Alarm Control Panel method is shown as optional, without the ability to Remote Away Arm.
 They are disabled in the Automation.